that-recsys-lab/public-web/pages/01.home/people/default.md

 ![Himan Abdollahpouri photo](Himan.jpg?resize=120,150&classes=left)
 ### Himan Abdollahpouri

-Himan is a former student in That Recommender System Lab.
+Himan graduated from the University of Colorado, Boulder in 2020 with a PhD in Information Science.
+His dissertation was titled "Popularity Bias in Recommendation: A Multi-stakeholder Perspective."
+He is now a researcher at Spotify.

 ![Nasim Sonboli photo](Nasim.jpeg?resize=120,150&classes=left)
 ### Nasim Sonboli

-Nasim is a former student in That Recommender System Lab.
+Nasim graduated from the University of Colorado, Boulder in 2022 with a PhD in Information Science.
+Her dissertation was titled "Controlling the Fairness / Accuracy Tradeoff in Recommender Systems."
+She is currently a post-doctoral researcher at Brown University.

 ![Veena Prasad photo](veena.jpg?resize=120,150&classes=left)
 ### Veena Prasad